Santa fe trail

-El camino real de tierra adentro (The Royal Road of the Interior Land) (Wikipedia, El camino real) (Map), on the other hand, was an improved road between Mexico City and Ohkay Owingeh (San Juan Pueblo), Nuevo México.
+El camino real de tierra adentro (The Royal Road from the Interior Land) (Wikipedia, El camino real) (Map), on the other hand, was an improved road between Ohkay Owingeh (San Juan Pueblo), Nuevo México, and Mexico City.
 The capital of Nuevo México, Santa Fe, was on that road as were Durango and Zacatecas in Mexico.
 Although merchants from Nuevo México had been trading to the south for decades, the Santa Fe Trail allowed these places to become destinations of traders from the United States, too (Wikipedia, Chihuahua Trail).
 The stunt that made the Santa Fe Trail an economic phenomenon was linking El camino real with the Missouri River.

 1.1.
 Hard Times